osmannuribuker/digiterra-t/README.md

-# Digiterra Task
+# Digiterra-t

-Digiterra Task is a made to use the Connio API' s with Python and to connect with `mqtt` and write data to devices..
+Digiterra-t is a made to use the Connio API' s with Python and to connect with `mqtt` and write data to devices..

 ## Installation